bookfx/bookfx/README.md

 ### Model Description

-BookFx book model anything like the HTML [DOM].
+BookFx workbook model anything like the HTML [DOM].
 This is a tree of nodes, which renders to a xlsx-file.

 This approach opens multiple opportunities: